 - Patrol roster will need to be turned in at the Friday night leader's meeting.

 After check-in, campsite assignments will be given and a staff guide will lead the troop to the assigned campsite.

 There will be a mandatory meeting for Scoutmasters and senior patrol leaders at 10:00 PM.
 Following that meeting, the senior patrol leader must submit a roster for each patrol that will compete in camporee events.

-Access to the camporee area will be directed by the gamp-o-ree staff.
+Access to the camporee area will be directed by the camporee staff.
 After drivers have dropped off equipment and Scouts, the vehicles are to be parked in the designated parking areas.
-Do not park on the grass.

 Only certain staff vehicles will be allowed to move within the camporee area and these vehicles will be tagged so that all will know which vehicles that they are.

-All Scouts, Venturers, and Scouters must wear the complete scout uniform at required times during the camp-o-ree.
-Field uniform is to be worn at the morning and evening flag ceremonies, Sunday morning interfaith service and at the Sunday awards/closing ceremony.
-Field uniform or activity uniform can be worn at all other times.
-Please, no message or obscene (pictures or words) clothing should be worn at any time.
+All Scouts, Venturers, Sea Scouts and Scouters are encouraged to wear their Scout uniform.
+The field uniform should be worn at the morning and evening flag ceremonies, Sunday morning Scouts Own Service (interfaith service) and at the Sunday awards/closing ceremony.
+The field uniform or activity uniform can be worn at all other times.

 Each unit is encouraged to have its own first aid supplies and to handle scrapes and bruises in their unit.
 Each unit is encouraged to carry consent to treat forms for all persons in their unit.
 Emergencies and incidents that the unit cannot handle should be reported to a staff member immediately if you need assistance, and they will call the first aid staff to the area.